 For many interior design clients, describing personal style preferences is a similar scenario.
 Your taste is likely based on spaces you’ve seen or experienced, so it’s only natural to attempt to bring the other person into that space, using adjectives like “clean,” “cozy,” “modern,” or “rustic.”
 However, these terms only serve as broad descriptor words, rather than concrete style names, so they tend to leave the listener with a vague impression of the clear picture in your head.
 With a more specific and well-rounded design vocabulary, you’ll not only narrow down your Pinterest searches, but also enter into your interior design consultation with more confidence in your design identity.

 So, we’ve compiled a list of 12 common interior design styles to help you put your style into words.
 You might only resonate with one of the photos, or you may find that you’re drawn to two or three of them.
 Yes, it’s ok to love more than one style!
-Take a look at these 12 photos, select up to three favorites, and then scroll down to read more about each of them (Hint: if you click on a style name, the link will take you to a Pinterest board filled with even more inspiration photos for that style.
-Photo sources can be found on the Pinterest boards).
+Take a look at these 12 photos, select up to three favorites, and then scroll down to read more about each of them (Tip: Click on a style name for an entire blog post on that style!)

 Traditional or Classic style interior design is rooted in old English and French styles of decor.
 Casegoods and cabinetry in this style tend to be elaborate and intricately carved, while the upholstery is more sensual, with tufting, scroll details, curved legs, and roll-top arms.
 Patterned fabrics, such as chinoserie and lace, are abundant, and usually accompanied by trims, tassels, and tapes.
 Darker wood tones, brass fixtures, and symmetrical placement of furniture and accessories are also common characteristics of this style.